imaginevision/Z-Camera-Doc/http.md

 	/ctrl/session withouw arg means heart beat.

 ** We suggest the App owns the session when it's in foreground**

+<a name="upgrade"> </a>
+### Upgrade
+/uploadfirmware</br>
+This interface will upload upgrade file to the camera using standard POST, the file will be placed into the root of SDCARD directory。

+/ctrl/upgrade?action={action}

+    action=ui_check， # Camera will check the file, and need user to confirm upgrade in LCD action=run， # Camera will check file and do upgrade but not display in LCD

 <a name="shutdown"> </a>
 ### shutdown